 Growing up the friends realized that choices had to be made and that success never comes easy.
 You can be talented but you still have to work for it.
 And that’s what Ping Pong is all about.
 Growing up and facing the realities of life.
 The whole sport is solely a metaphor for the whole process and a very good one in fact.
 Rest assured there is still a lot of Ping Pong playing going on.
 With a foreign player from China who seems unbeatable and the wish to become the greatest player of all times.

 Ping Pong was serialized in Big Comic Spirit’s which is a weekly 青年 mag with pretty racy covers.
 I should probably order one sometime.
 The series run from 1996-97 and collected in 5 volumes.
 Again, maybe the manga adds yet another layer of personality to the story but I honestly doubt it.
-The Animation seems so perfect and complete.
+The animation seems so perfect and complete.
 But judging from my usual experience I should probably read the manga as well

 If you don’t like the art style just because it’s different.
 Get out.
 For everyone else.
 Watch Ping Pong: The Animation.
 Seriously one of the best stories I watched in a long time.
-And that does’t solely include Anime.
+And that doesn’t solely include Anime.
 Have you already watched the show?
 Please share how much you love it.
 Or if you don’t, I would be curious to know why.